 - 2 large eggs, at room temperature

 - 1 and 1/2 teaspoons pure vanilla extract

 - 1/2 cup (100g) granulated sugar for rolling

 - optional: 1/2 cup (65g) finely chopped peanuts

 - Whisk the flour, baking powder, baking soda, and salt together in a medium bowl.
 Set aside.

 - Using a hand mixer or a stand mixer fitted with a paddle attachment, cream the butter and both sugars together on medium speed until smooth, about 1-2 minutes.
 Add the eggs and beat on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Add the peanut butter and vanilla, then beat on high speed until combined.

 - Add the dry ingredients to the wet ingredients, then mix on low until combined.
 With the mixer running on low speed, add the peanuts, if using.
 Dough will be thick and soft.

-- Chill the dough for 1 hour in the refrigerator (and up to 2-3 days).
+- Cover and chill the dough for 1 hour in the refrigerator (and up to 2-3 days).
 If chilling for longer than a few hours, though, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard.